mSpy Review 2026: Parental Control or Surveillance Scout?

 While these two plans cover only one device, you can opt for mSpy Family, which lets you monitor up to three family members and includes all the same features as mSpy Premium.

-The prices are much higher than those of other parental control apps on the market, especially considering that mSpy's plans only cover one to three devices.
+The prices are much higher than those of other parental control apps on the market, especially given that mSpy's plans cover only one to three devices.
 For instance:

 • Qustodio offers plans starting at $4.99/mo, which can cover five or unlimited devices, depending on the plan chosen